PROJECTS

 PENGUINS LEARNING DASHBOARD

 Built with R flexdashboard and Shiny, this interactive web dashboard facilitates learning about different species of Antarctica penguins.
 Also, a demonstration of dynamic data visualisation of an open dataset.
-[To web app]
+Launch Penguins Learning Dashboard

 music